wasp-lang/wasp/web/docs/essentials/06-actions.md

 </TabItem>
 </Tabs>

 Awesome!
-Now we can check off this task ;)
+Now we can check off this task 🙃  Let's add one more interesting feature to our app.